What to do if you need housing advice?

 - Unsure about your benefits

-We may provide emergency accommodation to you if you are homeless, but this is a limited service and only available to those in priority need.
-We therefore try to prevent people from becoming homeless in the first place.
+We may provide emergency accommodation to you if you are homeless, but we will always try to prevent people from becoming homeless in the first place.
 If this is not possible, we will try to find a solution and housing options to make sure that you have a safe place to stay.

 Information about appointments

 We offer both face to face and telephone appointments.
-We aim to see you within 10 minutes of your appointment time and try to keep waiting times to a minimum.
-If there is a delay we will keep you informed.
 If you call in without an appointment you may face a longer wait but we will try to see you.
 If this is not possible and you have somewhere to stay that night, an alternative appointment may be arranged.

 If you have made an appointment you may need to bring some documents with you so that we can help you.
 When you contact us we will tell you which of the following will be best to bring